wupg98/mlestalk-webworker/README.md

  * @param  uid {String}               IN: Mles User Id
  * @param  channel {String}           IN: Mles Channel
  * @param  isEncryptedChannel {bool}  IN: true, if the channel is already in encrypted form
- * @param  randarr {Uint32Array}      IN: cryptocraphically random array of length 6
+ * @param  randArray {Uint32Array}    IN: random array filled with input of length 6 x Uint32
  * @param  isImage {bool}             IN: true, if an image
  * @param  isMultipart {bool}         IN: true, if multipart send
  * @param  isFirst {bool}             IN: true, if first of multipart send